Erildo/poly-watchdog/app/newpage/README.md

 **This tool is for educational and informational purposes only.
 Trading cryptocurrencies involves substantial risk of loss.
 Always do your own research and never invest more than you can afford to lose.**

 ---

-Built with ❤️ using UCS Extreme Snap Back indicator